 (a) General rule.-Except as otherwise prescribed by this rule, within 14 days after service of a petition for allowance of appeal an adverse party may file an answer.
 The answer shall be deemed filed on the date of mailing if first class, express, or priority United States Postal Service mail is utilized.
-The answer need not be set forth in numbered paragraphs in the manner of a pleading, shall set forth any procedural, substantive or other argument or ground why the order involved should not be reviewed by the Supreme Court, and shall comply with Pa.R.A.P.
+The answer need not be set forth in numbered paragraphs in the manner of a pleading, shall set forth any procedural, substantive or other argument or ground why the order involved should not be reviewed by the Supreme Court and shall comply with Pa.R.A.P.
 1115(a).7.
 No separate motion to dismiss a petition for allowance of appeal will be received.
-A party entitled to file an answer under this rule who does not intend to do so shall, within the time fixed by these rules for filing an answer, file a letter stating that an answer to the petition for allowance of appeal will not be filed.
-The failure to file an answer will not be construed as concurrence in the request for allowance of appeal.
+A party entitled to file an answer under this rule who does not intend to do so shall, within the time fixed by these rules for filing an answer, file a letter stating that an answer to the petition for allowance of appeal will not be construed as concurrence in the request for allowance of appeal.